-Tuo Zhao is an assistant professor in the H. Milton Stewart School of Industrial & Systems Engineering (ISyE) at Georgia Tech, one of several new faculty hires for the School in January 2017.
+Tuo Zhao is an assistant professor in the H. Milton Stewart School of Industrial and Systems Engineering (ISyE) at Georgia Tech, one of several new faculty hires for the School in January 2017.

 Zhao’s current research focuses on developing a new generation of optimization algorithms with statistical and computational guarantees, as well as user-friendly open source software for machine learning and scientific computing.